Ridwan010/My-Devops_project/Git_project/Git.md

 ### Working with branches
 There are primarily to types of branches on github which are the master and main branch.
-The main branche is the default bunche on github and
+The main branche is the default branch on github and often the primary branch on github.
+Listing available branch in your local repository

+    git branch
+Switching to the master branch
+![git]

+    git checkout master
+Switching to the main branch from the master branch

+    git checkout main
+Creating a new branch

+    git checkout -b darey_io
+The "-b" allows to switch to darey_io branch after it is created.